jpooksy/NBA_Data_Modeling/README.md

 Note: If you get stuck, you can download the `nba_compressed_CSVs`, but this only includes data from the 2022-23 NBA season

 ## Data Storage
-1. Refer to the provided code in the storage file.
+1. Snowflake -  Refer to the provided code in the storage file.
 2. For a more in-depth guide, check out Phil Dakin's SnowSQL tutorial.
 Use SnowSQL to store data as tables in Snowflake.
 You can reference the code in the `storage` file I provided or you can follow along with [Phil Dakin's excellent SnowSQL tutorial](https://medium.com/@philipdakin/dbt-snowflake-basic-model-setup-845122814178).
+3. [DuckDB](https://duckdb.org/) - I'm starting to use DuckDB for development and Snowflake for production.
+It's a work in progress!

 ## Data Modeling
 Model your data using [Paradime.io](https://www.paradime.io/) or your preferred dbt platform/IDE.